AmazingAng/WTF-Solidity/Languages/en/11_Modifier_en/readme.md

 1. compile and deploy code in Remix.
 2. click `owner` button to view current owner variable。
     ![](img/11-1_en.jpg)
-3. The transaction succeeds when 'changeOwner' function is called by the owner address user.
+3. The transaction succeeds when `changeOwner` function is called by the owner address user.
     ![](img/11-2_en.jpg)
-4. The transaction fails when 'changeOwner' function is not called by the owner address user, because the check statement of modifier `onlyOwner` is not satisfied.
+4. The transaction fails when `changeOwner` function is not called by the owner address user, because the check statement of modifier `onlyOwner` is not satisfied.
     ![](img/11-3_en.jpg)

 ## Summary
-In this lecture，we introduced constructor and modifier in 'solidity' and learned an 'Ownable' contract which controls contract privilege.
+In this lecture，we introduced constructor and modifier in `solidity` and learned an `Ownable` contract which controls contract privilege.